Sid72020123/scratchconnect/CLOUD_REQUESTS.md

 This new feature was first released in version ```4.0.0``` of the ScratchConnect Python Library!

-I was inspired to make this feature from @TimMcCool's scratchattch Python library.
+I was inspired to make this feature from @TimMcCool's scratchattach Python library.

 **Using this feature, you will be able to send data to-and-from the Scratch project and your Python program.**